-The Interpol Department of Cybercrime virus, otherwise known as the Interpol Virus for short, is a form of ransomware that effectively freezes computer systems and holds them hostage.
+The Interpol Department of Cybercrime virus, also known as the Interpol Virus for short, is a form of ransomware that effectively freezes computer systems and holds them hostage.
 This is under the guise of an alarming message claiming to be from the international law enforcement institution Interpol on the users’ screen that claims their system was used for illegal activities.
 A message prompt will appear generally stating, “Your PC is blocked due to at least one of the reasons specified below.”
 The potential violations include everything from violating copyright and related rights laws by downloading music, video or software to viewing and distributing child pornography.
-It may even go so far as to claim that although it may not have been you personally who is guilty of these crimes, the very fact that they occurred on your personal computer makes you guilty of neglectful use of your computer.
+It may even go so far as to claim that although you may not be the one who is guilty of these crimes personally, the very fact that they occurred on your personal computer makes you guilty of neglectful use of your computer.
 The Interpol Virus falls into the category of “police” viruses that claim to be from a law enforcement authority and unfortunately the nature of these viruses is to scare the user into doing whatever it takes to not only save their computer but also avoid harsh legal penalties.
 In this case to unblock your computer and to avoid possible time in jail, the virus informs you that you must pay a large fine using pre-paid methods such as Ukash, PaysafeCard, PayPal or Moneypak.
-If the user falls for the scam this is money that they will of course never be able to retrieve.
+If the user falls for the scam, they will of course never be able to retrieve this amount of money.
 Please take an action to get rid of Interpol Department of Cybercrime virus completely.

 To save your computer, Live Chat with YooSecurity Expert Now, or you can follow the manual removal guide below to get your problem fixed.
 (For advanced computer users)

-The scam being attempted by the Interpol Virus is bold but it is important to note that it is also incredibly unrealistic.
+The scam being attempted by the Interpol Department of Cybercrime virus is bold but it is important to note that it is also incredibly unrealistic.
 No official legal institution, Interpol included, tracks computer usage with the intent to lock down an individual personal computer and force the user into paying a fine through one of these payment services.
 Hopefully most users will keep this in mind before panicking and giving in to the scam.
-If not, another dead giveaway that this is in fact just a virus is that most of the messages are riddled with unprofessional grammatical errors that no professional institution would let slip by.
+If not, another dead giveaway that this is in fact just a virus is that most of the messages are riddled with unprofessional grammatical errors that no professional institutions would let slip by.

 Interpol Department of Cybercrime Scam Screenshot